Lasbonbe/KNU_TERM_PROJECT/README.md

 The project leverages deep learning techniques using PyTorch and TensorFlow frameworks.

 ### Key Results:
-- Achieved an accuracy of 85% on the validation dataset.
+- Achieved an accuracy of **90%** on the validation dataset.
-- Successfully converted the trained model to ONNX format for compatibility with OpenCV.
+- Successfully converted the trained models (.tf / .pb .h5) to ONNX format for compatibility with OpenCV.
 - Demonstrated real-time target recognition with a high degree of accuracy.

 ## Source Code